antonbabenko/modules.tf-lambda/README.md

 Go to directory `terraform`, verify/update file `terraform.tfvars` and run:

 ```
-$ tfswtich           # Install Terraform of the correct version as specified in `.terraform-version`
 $ terraform init     # Download required Terraform providers and modules
 $ terraform apply    # Create or update infrastructure resources or do a new deployment of Lambda function (if source code has changed)
 ```